Suggestion: Watch the 20 minutes video tutorial before reading this article

 The exhibition takes place at the same time as the Vietnam International Textile & Garment Industry Exhibition and at the same location, which allows you to attend both events at the same time.
 The event attracted more than 1,000 exhibitors from 24 countries all over the world which makes it one of the largest textile & garments expos in the region.

-You can also find garments, textile, apparel, fabrics, and other similar products in addition to apparel and textile machinery and parts.
+You can also find garments, textiles, apparel, fabrics, and other similar products in addition to apparel and textile machinery and parts.

 The Expo takes place only once a year, every April.